The-Hacker894/HackerBot/README.md

 This bot was made for running with Node.js and built off of Discord.js.

-This bot was also ran on macOS (if that is important to anyone)
+This bot was also ran on macOS (if that is important to anyone), but can run on Windows or Linux.

 The HackerWorld version of HackerBot is 0.0.9 .
 That version uses > as its prefix.